• Products

 However, if your sell orders involve 50 stocks of Company A in the morning and 50 stocks of Company B in the afternoon, the DP charges would be calculated differently.
 In this case, the DP charges will total Rs 13.5 for the morning transaction and an additional Rs 13.5 for the afternoon transaction, along with an 18% GST, as the sale involves multiple scrips.

-To offer clients a Demat account, a stockbroker is required to acquire the status of a depository participant.
+To offer clients like you a demat account, a stockbroker is required to acquire the status of a depository participant.
 This involves paying a membership fee to either NSDL or CDSL, which can amount to a substantial figure in lakhs.

 In addition to these primary costs, the stockbroker must cover various other fixed expenditures and advanced prepaid transaction charges.
 To offset these financial outlays, brokers transfer these charges to their customers, typically in the form of an additional fee to recover these costs.